-NO CHANGES TO THE RIGHTS OF SECURITY HOLDERS; NO APPRAISAL RIGHTS
+NO CHANGES TO THE RIGHTS OF SECURITY HOLDERS; NO APPRAISAL RIGHTS the operation of our videoconferencing services business.

-Our stockholders will not experience any change in their rights as stockholders as a result of the sale of substantially all of the assets used in the operation of our videoconferencing services business.
 We are organized under the corporate laws of the State of Delaware.
 Neither Delaware law, our certificate of incorporation nor our bylaws provides for appraisal or other similar rights for dissenting stockholders in connection with this transaction.
 Accordingly, our stockholders will have no right to dissent and obtain payment for their shares.